Arpita-Karmakar21/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 Thus Kali Linux is added to the Virtual Box.
 Now it can be started using the Green Start button.

+After adding Kali to The virtualBox, the NAT Network is added to the settings (The one created earlier)
+* Settings ➡️ Dialog Box ➡️ Attached to ➡️ NAT Network ➡️ OK

 <img width="1081" height="635" alt="Screenshot 2026-08-12 182905" src="https://github.com/user-attachments/assets/1af7b424-c072-4485-8e9c-0dee4e79dfef" />